wrapperband/OpenTrafficSurvey/README.md

 **Estimating the level of pollution from the Traffic Flows recorded**

-http://www.howpollutedismyroad.org.uk/ ; shows some interesting statistics for pollution from data obtained by Clean Air in London from Transport for London.:
+How Polluted is my road shows official statistics and analysis of pollution in London obtained by Clean Air in London from Transport for London.

+http://www.howpollutedismyroad.org.uk/ : shows some interesting information to help calibrate pollution levels, from flow rate data :

     "Are there more than 10,000 vehicles a day?"